-■ USB memory player functions
+■USB memory functions

-Depending on the USB memory player that is connected to the system, certain functions may not be available.
+Depending on the USB memory that is connected to the system, certain functions may not be available.
 Disconnecting the device and reconnecting it once again may resolve some malfunctions.

-"USB ERROR": This indicates a problem either in the USB memory player or inside the USB box or connection between them.
+"USB ERROR": This indicates a problem either in the USB memory or inside the USB box or connection between them.

-"NO MUSIC": This indicates that no MP3/WMA files are included in the USB memory player.
+"NO SUPPORT": This indicates that no MP3/WMA files are included in the USB memory.

-■USB memory player
+■USB memory